swyxio/swyxdotio/content/writing/nontechnical/no-code-lie.md

 "No Code" tools generate code.
 "No Code" tools run on _mountains_ of code.
 "No Code" tools can even interact with your code.
 They still require technical users - people who can debug, people who can think in abstractions, and, above all, people who know how to glue just the right tools together in the right way to produce business value.

-If you're thinking that sounds like a developer, you'd be right.
-Just like "serverless" just means "not your servers", "no code" means "not your code".
+If you're thinking that that set of skills sounds like what developers do, you'd be right.
+Just like "serverless" just means "not your servers", "no code" just means "not your code".

 ## The API Economy + "No Code" = The GUI Economy

-You may have heard of [the API Economy](https://a16z.com/2018/03/09/api-world-summit/) - the idea that as software increasingly [eats the world](https://techcrunch.com/2016/06/07/software-is-eating-the-world-5-years-later/), a whole generation of software companies are arising to tackle individual hard problems in software.
+You may have heard of [the API Economy](https://a16z.com/2018/03/09/api-world-summit/) - the idea that as software increasingly [eats the world](https://techcrunch.com/2016/06/07/software-is-eating-the-world-5-years-later/), a whole generation of software companies are arising to specialize in individual hard problems in software so you don't have to.
 The average person on the street will never hear of Stripe or Twilio, but they may be customers of some startups which in turn are customers of Stripe or Twilio for payments or communication.

 Where developers used to be responsible for the full stack of code and integration needed to make these capabilities possible, API companies make adding commoditized functionality as easy as dropping in a few lines of code.
 This makes sense on multiple dimensions: it transforms a high *fixed, upfront, uncertain* cost, into a *variable, deferred, predictable* expense, and a specialized service is likely to be more robust and cheaper (due to scale) than a self-written one.
 This is hugely beneficial for both sides, which has resulted in an entire economy of API's blossoming for every "hard problem" imaginable: